typpo/google-charts-node/README.md

 This package allows you to render Google Charts on the server as PNG images.

-This is made possible through the use of puppeteer, a headless Chromium browser.
+It is based on the [Google Visualization API](https://developers.google.com/chart/interactive/docs/reference) and is made possible through the use of [puppeteer](https://github.com/puppeteer/puppeteer), which uses the Chromium browser for "headless" rendering.

 ## Installation